-These artifacts should be found to be compliant with the October 1, 2012, deadline for the semi-annual data update and in accordance with the terms of the July 1, 2009, Notice of Funds Availability (NOFA) and all subsequent clarifications.
+These artifacts should be found to be compliant with the April 1, 2013, deadline for the semi-annual data update and in accordance with the terms of the July 1, 2009, Notice of Funds Availability (NOFA) and all subsequent clarifications.

-This cycle, PCI continued its full responsibility for the data-collection activities from broadband providers in the State.
-Assuming this role is vital to achieve the State's goals with regard to improving broadband access and adoption - and which are in turn central objectives of the Partnership for a Connected Illinois.
+This cycle, PCI continued its data-collection activities from broadband providers in the State.
+This role allows the State to achieve goals with regard to improving broadband access and adoption - which are in turn central objectives of the Partnership for a Connected Illinois.
 All facets of this data-collection transition, and the activities that flowed from it, are included in the narrative that follows.

-If you have any questions about this Data Narrative, please do not hesitate to contact me, at 217-816-4151.
+If you have any questions about this Data Narrative, please do not hesitate to contact me at 217-816-4151.